Metric Entropy and the Optimal Prediction of Chaotic Signals: Recurrence of chaotic signals and limits of predictability

+At this point, we have to decide when a prediction is termed as valid.
+A prediction $\tilde{X}_{T+s}$ is deemed to be valid if $\bigl|X_{T+s}-\tilde{X}_{T+s}\bigr|\leq tol$ for some tolerance $tol$.
 We require the prediction algorithm to output $\tilde{X}_{t+s}$ as a valid prediction for $s=1,\ldots,t_{f}$.
 In other words, each prediction output by the prediction algorithm $P$ must be valid.
 Alternatively, we can allow the prediction algorithm to output anything it wants and define $t_{f}$ by counting only the valid predictions in the segment that immediately follows $t=T$.
 At this point, there seems to be little to choose between the two possibilities.
 So we adopt the more restrictive definition of a prediction algorithm.